 I was family

-By: Kimberly Oparil, high school alumna High School Study Abroad, Scuba Diving, Marine Biology
+By: Kimberly Oparil, high school alumna High School Adventures, Scuba, Marine Biology

 People find me strange when the only word I can find to describe my summer experience is crazy.
 Everything was crazy.
 The fact that I was in Fiji and the Solomon Islands was crazy.
 Flying halfway around the world is just insanely amazing.